 If you live near a popular tourist attraction, why not wait until the crowds leave and the prices drop?
 We’re lucky enough to live just up the road from one of the most celebrated Shakespearean festivals in the world.
 We subscribe to the Oregon Shakespeare Festival‘s email updates, which list discounted tickets in the pre- and post-season.
 It’s easy for us to make showtimes after most theater-goers are back to school or not yet on a holiday break.

-2. Experience a holiday in your city or state.
+2. What to Do on a Staycation ~ Experience a holiday in your city or state.

 We all know how great Christmas can be in New York City, or spring break in the Caribbean, but every region has seasonal events, festivals, and destinations.
 You probably already know what’s offered in your hometown, but have been too busy to enjoy it.
 One of our most memorable staycations was a holiday week in a rented cabin in the woods less than an hour from our home.
 We spent our days nearly snowed in, snowshoeing, sledding at a snow park we’d always passed by on the highway, and braving the roads for a meal at a local inn we’d always been curious to try.
 To find seasonal festivals and events in your hometown, try 49st, or look up local attractions on Judy’s Book.